 New York and Washington DC top the list despite sizable declines in construction

-NEW JERSEY—July 22, 2020—The COVID-19 pandemic and resulting recession have wreaked havoc on U.S. building markets.
-According to Dodge Data & Analytics, commercial and multifamily starts were quite healthy during January and February but stalled as the pandemic hit the nation in March.
+NEW JERSEY — July 22, 2020 — The COVID-19 pandemic and resulting recession have wreaked havoc on U.S. building markets.
+Commercial and multifamily starts were quite healthy during January and February but stalled as the pandemic hit the nation in March.
 For the first three months of 2020, U.S. multifamily and commercial building starts inched up 1% from the same period of 2019.
 The commercial and multifamily group is comprised of office buildings, stores, hotels, warehouses, commercial garages, and multifamily housing.
 Not included in this ranking are institutional building projects (such as educational facilities, hospitals, convention centers, casinos, transportation terminals), manufacturing buildings, single family housing, public works, and electric utilities/gas plants.

 The full force of the pandemic bore down on U.S. construction starts in April as economic activity virtually shut down and local restrictions on construction took effect.
 Construction resumed in some areas in May allowing starts to post a mild gain over the month.
 Advances continued in June.
 However, the damage to commercial and multifamily construction during the first half of the year was palpable.
 Starts plunged 22% below the first half of 2019, with only warehouse construction posting a very small gain.
 Commercial and multifamily construction starts in the top 20 metropolitan areas posted a similar drop of 22% through the first six months of 2020.